Delivery flat-rate $12 or free for orders over $95 Dismiss

 It’s important to understand the distinction between tea and herbal tea.

-At the heart of this question is that what makes tea is the transformation of the plant, not the type of plant itself.
+At the heart of this question is that what makes tea is the processing of the plant, not the plant itself.

 Of course, we’re all familiar with the Camellia sinensis plant from China, which is processed in a variety of ways to produce white, green, Oolong, black, Pu-erh and other teas.

-Now our company produces tea from fireweed in Quebec.
-It’s the beginning of a new era for local tea with Tea of the North!
+Now our company produces tea from Fireweed in Quebec.
+It’s the beginning of a new era for local teas with Tea of the North!

-The process for transforming a plant into an herbal tea is as follows:
+The process for creating herbal tea is as follows:

-The process for transforming a plant into tea is as follows:
+The process for creating tea is as follows:

 The leaves of a plant are harvested and processed using techniques involving several precise stages: picking, wilting, rolling, oxidation, high-temperature drying, cooking, roasting, etc.